 Why am I jumping around and singing hip hop?
 We get to talk about a delightful beer that leaves you with a hoppy kick with every sip.
-India Pale Ales are a polarizing beer at the outset… it often seems like people either love them or hate them.
+Whether you’re sipping a Paradise Session IPA from Holy City Brewing in Charleston, South Carolina or enjoying a Dale’s Double IPA from Oskar Blues Brewery in Longmont, Colorado, India Pale Ales are a polarizing beer at the outset… it often seems like people either love them or hate them.
 Today we’re relying on our own personal journey along the hate to love spectrum to teach you all about IPAs.
 We’re convinced that once you learn a bit more about them you’ll agree be able to find a variety for almost every palette and mood, while still appreciating their characteristic hoppy persona.

 The initials IPA stand for India Pale Ale.
 I know what you’re thinking, “ok, so this beer style originated in India. … Woot woot!
 For.the.win!”
 Not so fast.
 India plays an important role in IPA history, but that’s not where it came from.

 In the 18th century, Britain colonized India and sent troops (and beer) over by boat. #priorities.
 But the British experienced a few problems: a really long boat ride and a super hot country wreaked havoc on the beer.
 A London brewer named George Hodgson decided to create a beer with extra hops to preserve the beer.
 You read that right…the whole point of hops initially was as a preservative, not for flavoring at all.
 The beer, originally called October ale, not only survived the journey, but it also tasted pretty darn great.
 And this hopped-up concoction became the base profile of IPAs we drink today.